Experimental Design for Multi-Channel Imaging via Task-Driven Feature Selection: Data and Task Evaluation

-In section \ref{fitting_on_reconstructed_data:sec} we utilise WU-Minn Human Connectome Project (HCP) diffusion data, which is publicly available at \url{humanconnectome.org} (Test Retest Data Release, release date: Mar 01, 2017) \cite{essen2013}.
-The data comprises $ \bar{C} = 288 $ volumes (i.e. measurements/channels), with 18 $ b=0 $ (i.e. non-diffusion weighted) volumes, 90 gradient directions for $ b=1000 $ s mm$^{-2}$, 90 directions for b=2000 s mm$^{-2}$, and 90 directions for b=3000 s mm$^{-2}$.
-We used 3 scans for training $ 103818\_1, 105923\_1, 111312\_1 $, one scan for validation $ 114823\_1 $ and one scan for testing $ 115320\_1 $, which produced number of samples $ n = 708724 + 791369 + 681650 = 2181743, 774149, 674404 $ for the respective splits.
-We only used voxels inside the provided brain mask and normalized the data voxelwise with a standard technique in MRI, by dividing all measurements by the mean signal in each voxel's $ b=0 $ values.
+This section utilizes WU-Minn Human Connectome Project (HCP) diffusion data, which is publicly available at \url{www.humanconnectome.org} (Test Retest Data Release, release date: Mar 01, 2017) \cite{essen2013}.
+The data comprises $ \bar{C} = 288 $ volumes (i.e. measurements/channels), with 18 b=0 s mm$^{-2}$ (i.e. non-diffusion weighted) volumes, 90 gradient directions for b=1000 s mm$^{-2}$, 90 directions for b=2000 s mm$^{-2}$, and 90 directions for b=3000 s mm$^{-2}$.
+We used 3 scans for training (ID numbers $ 103818\_1, 105923\_1, 111312\_1 $), one scan for validation ($ 114823\_1 $) and one scan for testing ($ 115320\_1 $), which produced numbers of samples $ n = 708724 + 791369 + 681650 = 2181743, 774149, 674404 $ for the respective splits.
+We used only voxels inside the provided brain mask and normalized the data voxelwise with a standard technique in MRI, by dividing all measurements by the mean signal in each voxel's b=0 values.
 Undefined voxels were then removed.